This article was updated on November 30th, 2020

 LiPo Intelligent Flight Battery

-I recommend having multiple batteries for your flight and it doesn’t hurt to have a car charger so you’re able to charge up another battery if you want to extend your flight time.
-You can possibly get away with less batteries with the car charger or could save you in a situation where you forget to juice up a battery.
+I recommend several batteries for your flight and it does not hurt to have a car charger so that you can recharge another battery if you want to extend your flight time.
+You may be able to get away with fewer batteries with the car charger or rescue you in a situation where you forget to juice up a battery.

-Depending on which drone you choose to purchase, you might be looking at a low battery charge if you haven’t flown for a week or longer and you might need to recharge the battery.
-This is an auto-discharging function of the intelligent batteries and is for safety and longevity of the lithium polymer batteries.
+Depending on which drone you choose, you can consider low battery charge if you haven't flown for a week or more and may need to recharge the battery.
+This is a self-discharge function of the smart batteries and serves the safety and durability and longevity of the lithium polymer batteries.

 To prevent the battery from swelling, it automatically discharges to below 65% of total power when it is idle for more than 10 days.
 It takes around 2 days to discharge the battery to 65%.
 It is usual to feel moderate heat being emitted from the battery during the discharge process.

-It is important to fully charge a new battery because they can be shipped in a deactivated state and you may not even be able to check the status of the battery until you do so.
-Press on the button on the top of the battery once to see how charged the battery is.
+It is important to fully charge a new battery as it can be shipped in a deactivated state and you may not even be able to check the state of the battery until you do so.
+Once, press the button at the top of the battery to see how charged the battery is.

 Perform Regular Maintenance Checks

-TIP: Be sure to check your battery frequently for any damage or bulging.
-If it appears swollen, this indicates your battery is damaged and must be replaced.
+TIP: Be sure to check your battery regularly for damage or dents.
+If it appears swollen, this indicates that your battery is damaged and needs to be replaced.
 Do not fly with a battery in this condition!

-Drone propellers are often made of durable plastic, which is pretty astounding for what they are capable of doing!
+Drone propellers are often made of durable plastic, which is pretty amazing for what they can do!

-There are commonly marks near where you attach your drone propellers which indicate which prop to attach.
-You can buy prop guards which can be especially helpful if you’re just getting started or are flying near trees or other objects.
-I recommend flying somewhere with a large open area without people and with as few as possible objects or challenging terrain.
+There are usually markings near where you are attaching your drone propellers, indicating which prop you should attach.
+You can buy prop guards that can be particularly helpful if you are just starting out or flying near trees or other objects.
+I recommend flying somewhere with a large open area with no people and with as few objects as possible or challenging terrain.

-It’s important to keep an eye on your props before each flight and make sure there aren’t any chips missing from the blades or excessive corrosion accumulating.
+It is important to keep an eye on the props before each flight and make sure that there are no chips missing on the blades or excessive corrosion accumulates.
 You never want to fly with a damaged or bent propeller.

 Controller OR Smart Controller

-For the best results, keep your remote controller’s antennas facing up for maximum reception.
+To get the best results, keep the antennas of your remote control open for maximum reception.